jitpack/jitpack.io/BUILDING.md

 to install the jar and pom file in it's local maven repository.
 With maven-publishing plugin it will run `./gradlew build publishToMavenLocal`.

-Note that if your project isn't using a Gradle wrapper JitPack will build it with Gradle 2.7.
+Note that if your project isn't using a Gradle wrapper JitPack will build it with a recent version of Gradle.
 Therefore it is recommended to use the wrapper.

 ### Example projects